Robert Johns | 10 Feb, 2025

 1. Basic Usage

-Get both the index and the value while iterating over a list:
+Get both the index and the value while iterating over an iterable object like a list:

 fruits = ["apple", "banana", "cherry"]